google/weather-tools/Configuration.md

 Parameters used to select desired data.
 These will be passed as request parameters to the specified API client.

-### Copernicus / CDN
+### Copernicus / CDS
-For CDN parameter options, check out the [Copenicus documentation](https://cds.climate.copernicus.eu/cdsapp#!/search?type=dataset).
+For CDS parameter options, check out the [Copenicus documentation](https://cds.climate.copernicus.eu/cdsapp#!/search?type=dataset).
 See [this example](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=form)
 for what kind of requests one can make.